 Zoo day wouldn’t be complete with a little snack and a cute craft activity.
 We will eat some animal crackers for snack on this day and create a zookeeper craft.
 To personalize the zookeeper, the children could add a tiny animal in the zookeeper’s hand.

 I can’t wait to celebrate Zoo Day with my students.
 I know they will enjoy it.

-You can shop Zoo Day right here on my blog!
+You can shop Zoo Day right here on my website!